 Revolution modernizes education: The dynamic consequences of state building (Job Market Paper)

 Abstract: The 1911 Revolution was the first democratic revolution in Chinese history.
 It overthrew monarchical rule and established the first republican government in China.
 This paper explores the impact of the 1911 Revolution and the subsequent establishment of a republic on the modernization of China's education system.
 Employing a panel data set across 1759 counties and exploring the variations in revolutionary participation, I demonstrate that the revolution significantly contributed to the advancement of modern education.
 Counties that actively supported the revolution through violent actions between 1911 and 1912 established a greater number of modern educational facilities and enrolled more students in the post-revolution period.
-After the revolution, these counties had, on average, 0.15 more middle school, 23 more middle school enrollment, 3 more higher primary schools, and 129 more higher primary school enrollment, 18 more lower primary schools, and 749 more enrollment enrolled in lower primary schools compared to counties that did not participate.
+After the revolution, these counties had, on average, 0.15 more middle schools, 23 more middle school enrollments, 3 more higher primary schools, and 129 more higher primary school enrollments, 18 more lower primary schools, and 749 more students enrolled in lower primary schools compared to counties that did not participate.
 Estimates based on the military station instrumental variable align with the baseline results.
 Mechanisms may include expanded education funding, higher intensity of revolutionary organization, and more effective local control.
 Counties that established military governments during the revolution experienced faster expansion of modern schooling than counties that engaged in violent participation without establishing such governments or those that participated peacefully.
 Counties whose mayors had been appointed under the imperial government but supported the revolution also experienced faster growth in modern education.

 Can disaster relief reduce conflicts?
 Evidence from imperial China (1644-1911) (with Ruiming Liu and Christian Cox)